More information on counselling

 Who do you provide counselling to?

-I work with a wide range of issues and experiences, with people of all ages and from all walks of life.
-My areas of interest in counselling adults includes addiction, ambiguous loss, anger, anxiety, bereavement, depression, domestic abuse, eco-anxiety, eco-grief, control, identity, loss, self-esteem, mental health, missing people, problems at work and unemployment, relationships, retirement, self harm and stress.
+I work with a wide range of issues and experiences, with people of all ages and from all walks of life, across the UK.
+My areas of interest in counselling adults includes addiction, ambiguous loss, anger, anxiety, bereavement, depression, domestic abuse, eco-anxiety, grief, control, identity, loss, self-esteem and self-worth, mental health, missing people, problems at work and unemployment, relationships, retirement, self harm and stress.
 I only offer one to one counselling and do not provide family therapy, or couple/marriage counselling; Relate may be able to help if this is what you are after.
+Although I work part-time as a Youth Counsellor, I don't work with young people under 18 in private practice - MAP in Norfolk may be able to offer support in these circumstances.

 How do you work holistically?

 I have completed training in numerous areas of interest to me, as our mental wellbeing is impacted by a number of factors, such as diet, lifestyle and sleep.
 Depending on how we work together, I may also offer coaching exercises, Emotional Freedom Technique (EFT) or creative activities for example, and as desired, during counselling sessions (at no extra cost).
-Although I hold a practitioner certificate in Hypnotherapy, I do not practice as a Hypnotherapist as such.
+Although I hold a practitioner certificate in Hypnotherapy, I do not practice as a Hypnotherapist and will not offer hypnosis during sessions.

 What do you mean by a ‘professional’ Counsellor?